yogeshwaranm-turing/amazon-agentic/envs/ecommerce/wiki.md

 ## Domain basic

 - All times in the database are EST and 24 hour based.
 For example "02:30:00" means 2:30 AM EST.

-- Each user has a profile of its email, default address, user id, and payment methods.
-Each payment method is either a gift card, a PayPal account, or a credit card.

 - Each product has a unique product id, and each item has a unique item id.
 They have no relations and should not be confused.